The rescued passengers arrive in Melbourne and are accommodated in various locations around the city.

 Photo: Charles Nettleton (State Library Victoria, Out of Copyright.
 Year poss 1885)

-LEFT: The Lying-In Hospital, Carlton - where Mrs Cubbin and baby Nettie were taken.
+RIGHT: The Lying-In Hospital, Madeline St (Now Swanston St) Carlton - where Mrs Cubbin and baby Nettie were taken.

 Historic newspapers report on the hospital's valiant efforts in difficult conditions during the 19th century including its mortality rates, outbreak of fever (prompting a temporary closure in 1884), the building of a much-needed new wing in 1888, and the philanthropic and governmental support which enabled the Women's to add a midwifery department and expand its lodgings.